djibe/Android-tutorials/README.md

 <hr>

 ## LG GPad 8.3 V500
-You can upgrade your LG G4 h815 from stock to Android 7.1 Nougat / Lineage OS 14.1 or try Android 8.1 Oreo.
+You can upgrade your LG GPad 8.3 V500 from stock to Android 7.1 Nougat / Lineage OS 14.1 or try Android 8.1 Oreo.

 Tutorial is here (100- views) : https://forum.xda-developers.com/lg-g-pad-83/general/guide-tutorial-howto-lg-gpad-8-3-v500-t3967069